SSDBM/2021/register.md

 **SSDBM 2020 will be an online event.** The updated registration fees will be announced soon.

-The registration site will be available soon.
+The registration site will open June 1, 2020.

 <!--
 Early registration fees are available by June 5, 2020.
 Late registration fees apply from June 6, 2020 onwards.